Frequently asked questions

 Can I trade with you?

 I do not do a lot of trades, sorry.
 I'm trying to build a business, so I like to get paid for my work so I can keep investing in Meplushyou.

 I use a super soft plush cuddle fabric called Minky.
 I buy it from plushaddict.co.uk most of the time.

 Which sewing machine and other tools do you use?

-For my embroidery I use a Brother INNOV-IS 700e embroidery machine.
-To make the embroidery designs, I use a program called Brother PE Design (came with the embroidery machine).
+For my embroidery I use a Brother V3 and a Brother INNOV-IS 700e embroidery machine.
+To make the embroidery designs, I use a program called Brother PE Design (which came with the embroidery machine).

 Do your plushies contain metal wires?